* Dollar at lowest versus euro since Jan. 29

 hedge funds, who have been betting against the Aussie for months

-but who are now taking profits, said traders.
+but who are now taking profits, traders said.

 Volumes were low due to a holiday in Japan and a lack of

-major economic data, holding most currencies inside recent
+major economic data, holding most currencies in recent ranges.

-first public test as chair of the world's most powerful central
+Yellen's first public test as chair of the world's most

-Analysts generally assume Yellen will reiterate the Fed will
+Analysts generally assume Yellen will reiterate the bank

-continue tapering its asset buying, as long as the economy
+will continue to rein in purchases as long as the economy

 improves as expected, while reaffirming a commitment to keeping